vankesteren/sem-computationgraphs/README.md

 </p>
 <br/>

-This repository contains the code to produce the figures and tables in the manuscript titled "SEM using Computation Graps" by Erik-Jan van Kesteren and Daniel Oberski.
+This repository contains the code to produce the figures and tables in the manuscript titled "SEM using Computation Graphs" by Erik-Jan van Kesteren and Daniel Oberski.

 ### Prerequisites
 This repository depends on the [computationgraph branch of `tensorsem`](https://github.com/vankesteren/tensorsem/tree/computationgraph).
 Please install `tensorsem` by following the instructions there.